-Joy, a Republican, was the representative for Missouri's 11th congressional district from 1901 to 1903.
+Joy was the representative for Missouri’s 11th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Aug 1893 to Mar 1903, Joy missed 439 of 888 roll call votes, which is 49.4%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.